 Related Services

-in recent years, Platelet-Rich Plasma (PRP) therapy has emerged as a promising treatment option in sports medicine and orthopedics.
-PRP utilizes a patient's own blood components to accelerate healing of injured tendons, ligaments, muscles, and joints.
+In recent years, Platelet-Rich Plasma (PRP) therapy has emerged as a promising treatment option in sports medicine and orthopedics.
+PRP utilizes a patient’s own blood components to accelerate healing of injured tendons, ligaments, muscles, and joints.
 But what exactly is PRP, and how does it work?
 This blog aims to provide an informative overview of PRP therapy, its applications, and what patients can expect from the procedure.

 What is Platelet-Rich Plasma (PRP)?